 Beyond the physical features of the neuronal components, there are associated physiological specializations.
 Namely, Neurons use a variety of membrane spanning Ion Channels that allow for ions ( mostly sodium , calcium, potassium , and chloride ) to move in and out of the cell.
 Put simply, these channels are like gates that open and close to allow ions to flow in and out of the cell.
 The movement of these ions across the membrane is what generates the electrical signals that neurons use to communicate with each other.

 The relevant signal that dictates the behavior of the nervous system is the difference in these electrical potentials, specifically between the interior of a neuron and its surrounding extracellular medium.
-Under certain resting conditions, this potential (about relative to the surrounding bath, which is understood to be )
+Under certain resting conditions, this potential is about relative to the surrounding bath, which is understood to be , in addition to the cell being polarized.

 Terms Covered